tuhiproject/tuhi/README.md

       Returns a string representing the JSON data from the last drawings or the empty string if no data is available or the index is invalid.

+  Signal: ButtonPressRequired()
+      Sent when the user is expected to press the physical button on the device.
+A client should display a notification in response, if the user does not press the button during the (firmware-specific) timeout the current operation will fail.
 ```

 JSON File Format